 'I turned eighteen while you were courting Lottie.
 I was only child enough not to realize how much I cared until she broke your heart and mine broke for you.
 And now I had to wait here all afternoon to hear whether she had won you once more and I couldn't bear it...'

 He wrapped his arms around her, his heart throwing itself against his ribs in great booming thuds.
 He shut his eyes, absorbing her words, the joy and pleasure they brought with them, the comfort of her closeness, the sweet hunger fed by her feel and scent.
 He tried to subdue the avaricious clamoring of his body as it absorbed the warmth of her curves pressed against him.
 Holding her was a wonderful agony.
 It felt so damn right.
 It was right.

 Try not to ruin it, Max.

-She wriggled out of his hold and if he could have slapped himself for his clumsiness, he would have.
+She wriggled out of his hold and he could have slapped himself for his clumsiness.

 ‘Wait, don’t run away.
 I don’t mean to press.
 Take all the time you need, Emma.
 We can continue as we are for…for as long as you wish.’